 If you qualify for military retirement pay, find out how your state taxes military pensions.
 Some exempt the payouts from state income taxes; others do not.
 You'll also want to consider the overall tax picture (and cost of living) when deciding where to retire.
-"So many times [servicemembers] want to retire to a state that doesn't tax military pensions, but they don't look at the other taxes," says Patrick Beagle, a Certified Financial Planner® in Springfield, Va., and a retired Marine helicopter pilot.
+"So many times [servicemembers] want to retire to a state that doesn't tax military pensions, but they don't look at the other taxes," says Patrick Beagle, a CFP in Springfield, Va. and retired Marines helicopter pilot.

-Compare tax rates for income taxes, military pensions, Social Security, and sales and property taxes for each state at Kiplinger's retiree tax map (kiplinger.com/retirement).
+Compare tax rates for income taxes, military pensions, Social Security, sales and property taxes for each state at Kiplinger's retiree tax map (kiplinger.com/retirement).